Trygvemb/Overstay/README.md

 ## Prerequisites
 Ensure the following tools are installed on your system:

-For running in Docker:
 - Docker
-- Bash (for running the `start-dev.sh` script)

-For running in local development:
 - .NET 9.0 SDK
 - Flutter SDK
 - Keys and secrets for the database and external services.

----

-## Project Structure
-- `api/`: Backend API built with .NET 9.0
-- `frontend/`: Frontend application built with Flutter
-- `docker-compose.yaml`: Configuration for containerized services
-- `start-dev.sh`: Script to start the development environment
-- `README.md`: Documentation for the project

-For more in dept information about the backend and frontend, please refer to the respective directories.
-Each directory contains its own README file with specific instructions and details.

----

 ## Setup Instructions

 ### 1. Clone the Repository
 ```bash